NCAR/lrose-projects-precip/docs/RunningTheGui.md

 If a SYS_IDLE does appear, stop the scan and restart as follows:

 * Stop Scan
+* Select Schedule you want
 * Set Start At to next 12 minute boundary (hit Enter)
 * Click Apply
 * File -> Save
 * Run Scan

+The scan will start immediately, and then interrupt at the next 12 minute boundary.